 - 4. Where a Producer requests a Change of Name that does not meet the criteria identified in the guidelines above, an administrative fee of \$25 (plus GST), as set by the Board, will be charged to the Producer prior to administering the Change of Name. - 5.
 Producers are required to submit a request for a Change of Name on the Change of Name Form, which is available on the ACP Website and can be distributed by fax, e-mail or regular mail by contacting the Board office. - 6.
 Upon receipt of the Change of Name Form and the administration fee of \$25 (plus GST), the Board office will administer the Change of Name and will contact the associated Hatchery(ies) and Processor(s) to inform them of this change. - 7.
-Effective September 1, 2010 m 3 Alberta Q) Chicken
+Effective September 1, 2010

-Reference Minutes of: June 21, 2010 February 22, 2017
+June 21, 2010 February 22, 2017